India

 Average Cost

-A group medical plan at the 50th percentile for a group of 25 employees and their dependents (spouse and two dependent children) will have an average sum insured of INR 500,000 and cost from INR 16,000 to INR 20,000.
+A group medical plan at the 50th percentile for a group of 25 employees and their dependents (spouse and two dependent children) will have an average sum insured of INR 500,000 and cost from INR 18,000 to INR 24,000 per employee/per family.
 Adding parents will add approximately another 75% to the cost.
-The average rate for group personal accident and group term life insurance for 25 employees would be around 0.20-0.30 per mille and 1.70-2.00 per mille, respectively.
+The average rate for group personal accident and group term life insurance for 25 employees would be around 0.30 to 0.70 per mille (depending on the industry) and 1.20-1.70 per mille, respectively.
+Industries like Manufacturing, construction, or mining, which are considered more risky due to potential accidents or injuries, often attract a higher rate compared to less risky industries like office-based work or retail).

 Mandatory Employee Benefits in India